 “I wanted to find someone who had the right skill set who also seemed passionate about our work.
 We were looking for someone who was invested in our mission—with Kim, she liked what we were doing, and she’d really done her research on our organization.”

-- Pro bono can be a professional development opportunity – Nonprofits are often on the lookout for professional development resources for staff members, and handling a pro bono project can bolster your team’s development while making headway on important items on your to-do list.
+Nonprofits are often on the lookout for professional development resources for staff members.
+Handling a project with skilled volunteers can bolster your team’s development, while making headway on important items on your to-do list.

 Looking ahead for Together We Bake:

-Stephanie and the team plan on using pro bono support as a way to continue increasing their impact.
-“Pro bono has helped us become a more effective and efficient organization, and a lot of that has come from building infrastructure out so we can grow.
+Stephanie and the team plan on using skilled volunteers as a way to continue increasing their impact.
+They have “helped us become a more effective and efficient organization, and a lot of that has come from building infrastructure out so we can grow.
 It’s capacity building—looking at your organization and asking how you can keep getting stronger, keep doing better, and keep trying to improve.”

-Stephanie’s parting advice for any nonprofit considering pro bono?
+Stephanie’s parting advice for any nonprofit considering working with skilled volunteers?